Kashmir: Terminology

 The Government of India and Indian sources refer to the territory under Pakistan control as "Pakistan-occupied Kashmir" ("POK").
 The Government of Pakistan and Pakistani sources refer to the portion of Kashmir administered by India as "Indian-occupied Kashmir" ("IOK") or "Indian-held Kashmir" (IHK); The terms "Pakistan-administered Kashmir" and "India-administered Kashmir" are often used by neutral sources for the parts of the Kashmir region controlled by each country.

 History

-6th century Kashmir sculpture of the Hindu goddess Lakshmi.

-In the first half of the first millennium, the Kashmir region became an important centre of Hinduism and later of Buddhism.
-During the 7th–14th centuries, the region was ruled by a series of Hindu dynasties, and Kashmir Shaivism arose.
-In 1320, Rinchan Shah became the first Muslim ruler of Kashmir, inaugurating the Kashmir Sultanate.
-The region was part of the Mughal Empire from 1586 to 1751, and thereafter, until 1820, of the Afghan Durrani Empire.
+After a period of cultural flowering under Hindu dynasties—most notably the Karkota and Lohara dynasties—Hindu rule in Kashmir ended in 1339 with the rise of the Shah Mir dynasty.
+Rule of the native Chak dynasty followed, and lasted until 1586, when the region was conquered by the Mughal Empire under Akbar.
+Kashmir was annexed by the Afghan Durrani Empire in 1752.